 Article VII.
 Vacancies

-Any Board position which becomes vacant with the exception of the President shall be filled by appointment of the Board.
+Any Board position that becomes vacant with the exception of the President shall be filled by appointment of the Board.

-- Amendments to these bylaws shall be introduced at a business meeting, published in the following newsletter, and voted upon at the business meeting following issuance of that newsletter.
+- Amendments to these bylaws shall be introduced at a business meeting, published in the following newsletter or by electronic mail, and voted upon at the business meeting following publication.

 - Amendments shall be passed by a 2/3 vote of members present and voting at that meeting.